Establish your risk mitigating milestone chart.

 The Startup Growth Calculator is a great online tool built by Trevor Blackwell, a founding partner at Y Combinator, to help startups determine how much money they need to raise to reach breakeven—or profitability.
 Once you reach breakeven, you have an infinite runway and can control your own funding destiny.

-Step 2: Build a robust financial model to support your funding requirements.
+Build a robust financial model to support your funding requirements.

 The financial model provides prospective investors with insights into the company's financial performance, growth potential, and the potential returns on their investment.
 Key components including: